coral-xyz/backpack/README.md

 ## License

-No license is given for this repository.
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion by you shall be licensed at the discretion of the repository maintainers without any additional terms or conditions.